awsdocs/amazon-ecs-developer-guide/doc_source/launch_types.md

 ## External launch type<a name="launch-type-external"></a>

 The External launch type is used to run your containerized applications on your on\-premise server or virtual machine \(VM\) that you register to your Amazon ECS cluster and manage remotely\.
-For more information, see [Amazon ECS Anywhere](ecs-anywhere.md)\.
+For more information, see [External instances \(Amazon ECS Anywhere\)](ecs-anywhere.md)\.